 The trip begins with an early morning departure from Puerto Natales to Torres del Paine by bus.
 The ride is approximately 2 hours and arrives at the park entrance (Laguna Amarga).

-– Approximate hiking time: 4 hours
+– Average Time: 4 hours

 – Distance covered: 18 km (11.2 miles)